kasumitoyama/data-challenge/README.md

 (`kafka-python`), and the latest version that it supports is `3.8`.
 Make sure that you also have `pipenv` installed.

-First, start up kafka and zookeeper, and have them run on the default localhost ports.
+First, start up kafka and zookeeper, and have them run on the default localhost ports (zookeeper: 2181, kafka: 9092).
 This is needed for the tests as well.

 To enter the environment needed to run this code, simply write